gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

-Update the value of the ``connection`` option in the ``/etc/keystone/keystone.conf`` file, in order to match the hostname, database name, user and password you just created.
+Update the value of the ``connection`` option in the ``/etc/keystone/keystone.conf`` file, in order to match the hostname, database name, user and password you've just created.
 The syntax of this option is::

     connection = <protocol>://<user>:<password>@<host>/<db_name>